HaoZeke/grimoire/src/content/archLinux/waylandNotes.md

 Finally I decided to just go for the snap package.
 I went with the alpha release and everything seems to be working well.

+LightDM seems to do well, plus there's the beautiful Aether theme.